 Because hemp has a remarkable ability to absorb chemicals and potential toxins from the soil, it’s important to verify that the products you select are sourced from crops grown without the use of harmful pesticides.
 Independent third-party labs screen CBD oil for pesticide contamination, heavy metals, solvent residue, microbial contamination, and more.

 Provides Confidence that Products Contain 0% THC

-Viewing third-party test results not only confirms the CBD content of available products, you can also use test results to confirm the THC content.
+Viewing third-party test results not only confirms the CBD content of available products, but you can also use test results to confirm the THC content.
 Use available lab results to confirm that your full spectrum oil contains the specified concentration of CBD, plus additional cannabinoids.
 If you prefer using a hemp-derived product that contains no THC, you can use the same test results to alleviate your concerns.

 Types of THC-Free Products Available

 Once CBD is isolated from the rest of the plant components, this concentrated, pure form of CBD can be used to create numerous products.
 Just a few examples of the many types of products made with 0% THC CBD include:

 CBD tinctures are the most popular hemp-derived product.
 Part of the appeal could be its versatility.
 CBD tinctures can be taken orally, added to food and drinks, and applied topically.

 CBD Softgels are often ideal for those who value convenience.
 Those using CBD softgels never have to measure their preferred dosage; the work is already done.
 Softgels are a fantastic way to take 0% THC CBD while on the go.